 i.
-Interest earned on NRE a/cs provided such person is resident outside India as per FEMA or permitted by RBI to maintain such a/c;
+Interest earned on NRE a/c provided such person is “resident outside India” as per FEMA or permitted by RBI to maintain such a/c;

 ii.
 Interest paid to NR or to RNOR on foreign currency deposits, i.e., FCNR and RFC deposits.
 The exemption for interest on RFC a/c and FCNR a/c continues till such time as the a/c holder continues to be RNOR;

 iii.
-If eligible foreign currency Bonds or Global Depository Receipts (GDR) of Indian Company issued under GDR schemes or rupee denominated bond of an Indian Company (issued outside India) is transferred outside India, by one NRI to another NRI, then capital gains arising on such transfer are exempt from income tax;
+If eligible foreign currency Bonds or Global Depository Receipts (GDR) of Indian Company issued under GDR schemes or rupee denominated bond of an Indian Company (issued outside India) is transferred outside India, by one NR to another NR, then capital gains arising on such transfer are exempt from income tax;

 iv.
-Dividends on shares of Indian companies and on units of Mutual Funds;
+Dividends on shares of Indian companies and on units of Mutual Funds held in India;

 v.
 Any sum received under life insurance policy provided the policy was issued on or after April 1, 2003 but on or before March 31, 2012 and yearly premium does not exceed 20% of the sum assured.
 In case of a policy issued after April 1, 2012, the sum received under the policy shall be exempt if the yearly premium does not exceed 10% of the sum assured;